ameijin/quicketl/docs/user-guide/io/file-sinks.md

 Error: Directory not found
 ```

-ETLX creates directories automatically.
+QuickETL creates directories automatically.
 If this error occurs:

 - Check the parent path is valid
 - Verify cloud bucket exists